 Previously I was a postdoctoral research fellow in the Department of Computer Science at the University of British Columbia.
-I collaborated closely with Kellogg Booth in Computer Science, Ron Kellett and Cynthia Girling in Landscape Architecture and Sheryl Staub-French in Civil Engineering to investigate use of collaboration technology and visualization techniques for the urban built environment.
-This research recieved the honorable mention award at ISS 2016.
+I collaborated closely with Kellogg Booth in Computer Science, Ron Kellett, and Cynthia Girling in Landscape Architecture and Sheryl Staub-French in Civil Engineering.
+I investigated the use of collaboration technologies and visualization techniques to increase civic engagement and improve decision- making outcomes in public consultation phases of urban community planning and promote sustainability in the built environment.
+This research received the honorable mention award at ISS 2016.